 Graduate Studies Admissions Requirements:

 A baccalaureate degree from a regionally accredited institution of higher learning with a major in Psychology or a closely related field.
-Note: If the bachelorís degree is in another closely related field, students must complete the following undergraduate courses: General or Introduction to Psychology, Theory of Personality, Abnormal Psychology, History of Psychology, Research Design, and Physiological Psychology.
+Note: If the bachelorís degree is in another closely related field, students must complete the following undergraduate courses: General or Introduction to Psychology, and two other Social Science courses.
 These must be completed prior to completing any MACC classes.

 Minimum undergraduate Grade Point Average (GPA) of 2.5 (on a 4.0 scale) for the last 60 hours of undergraduate work.

 For those with a GPA of 3.0 or higher, no GRE is required.
 For those with less than a 3.0 GPA completing the GRE after August 2011, a combined (Verbal and Quantitative) GRE Revised General Test score of 290 is expected.
 On the previous GRE format (GRE tests taken before August 2011), a combined Verbal and Quantitative of 900 or higher is expected.
 For both GRE formats, an Analytical score of at least 4 is expected.

 A background check (at the applicantís expense).
 Please contact the Admissions Office for details on completing the background check.